carerix/Cx-WP-Plugin/README.md

 - **Read-only** fields that appear **only when values are present**
 ---

-### Why Use This?
+### Why Use Applicant Source Tracking?

-By enriching your Matches with `applySource` and `applyTags`, you gain insights into:
+Use `applySource` and `applyTags` to enrich your Matches and take control of your recruitment insights.
+With this data you can analyse:

-- Which job boards are most effective
+- Identify your most effective job boards
-- Where top candidates are coming from
+- Pinpoint exactly through which channels your top candidates originate
-- Optimizing your sourcing strategy
+- Fine-tune your sourcing strategy for better results

 ## Create RSS feeds per category
 Build an RSS feed for all your jobs as posts in WordPress or build a Feed for each Category or any tag.
 Use the built-in feature of WordPress for generating feeds.